GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/02_More_Utilities/01_advMemory.md

 ~~~~~~~~~~~~~

 # Pool allocator
-@ref bs::PoolAlloc<ElemSize, ElemsPerBlock, Alignment> "PoolAlloc<ElemSize, ElemsPerBlock>" is a specialized type of allocator that can be used for permanent allocations.
+@bs::PoolAlloc is a specialized type of allocator that can be used for permanent allocations.
 It performs fast allocations with very low fragmentation.
 Its downside is that it is only able to allocate memory in chunks of specific size, making it suitable for creation of many instances of the same object.

 When creating it you need to specify the size of the object you need to allocate, as well as the default number of objects it can contain.
 If the allocator exceeds the number of objects it can contain it will dynamically allocate another block capable of handling more objects.